-When you first become a Participant, you may file an investment election directing how your Accounts are to be invested by calling 1-866-EMERITI (1-866-363-7484, select option #3) or by logging on to TIAA's website, www.TIAA.org.
+When you first become a Participant, you may file an investment election directing how your Accounts from the Investments tab of your Emeriti online participant portal account after logging in at www.MyEmeritiHealth.org (preferred) or by calling 1-866-EMERITI (1-866-363-7484).

-If you fail to file an election, contributions to your Accounts will be invested in the default option that corresponds to the TIAA lifecycle fund associated with your retirement target date, which is the date on which you will attain age 65.
+If you fail to file an election, contributions to your Accounts will be invested in the default option that corresponds to the lifecycle fund associated with your retirement target date, which is the date on which you will attain age 65.